Because0789/plex-recently-added-summary/README.md

 Download the script or clone the repo to a directory of your choice.
 After that you will have to install several things to get this script to work.

-1. Python 2.7
+1. Python 3.9
     - Go to https://www.python.org/downloads/ and download python for your platform.
-    - Install Python and remember the directory, should be something like C:/Python27 on Windows machines
+    - Install Python and remember the directory, should be something like C:/Python39 on Windows machines
    >- Optional: Add the path to Python to your Windows PATH.

 2. PIP
-	- Newer version of Python 2.7 and 3.4 should come with pip installed.
-PATH_TO_PYTHON/Scripts is where it should be.
 	- If you are using a version of Python without pip manual instructions here [PIP Manual Instructions](https://pip.pypa.io/en/stable/installing/#do-i-need-to-install-pip)
    >- Optional: Also add the path to pip to your Windows PATH.